Social responsibility

 Funding cuts and other pressures on the legal system can add to the stress barristers face in their working lives.
 Our Wellbeing Officer has developed a wellbeing policy to support our barristers in achieving a healthy work-life balance.

-We have also implemented and good working practices to help address work-related stress.
+We promote good working practices to help address work-related stress.

 Our commitment to sustainability